wilmixsolomon7/JSHARP/README.md

 ABOUT JSHARP Advantages:-
 =======================
- 1) It  is    mainly    used    in   Cloud  Computing, Enterprise,  mobility,etc.
+ 1) It  is    mainly    used    in  Remote webpages / Terminal WebService, Enterprise,  mobility,etc.

  2) It   is  an  interactive   or  friendly  Technology.

- 3) IT  is    also  used    for   secure    purpose    ,  so  it   is  said  to  be  secure    technology  when  used   with WDBAJ$.
+ 3) IT  is    also  used    for   secure    purpose    ,  so  it   is  said  to  be  secure  ProgrammingLanguage  when  used   with WDBAJ$.
 4)  It  is  an  User   Friendly  Technology.
 5)  It  is   also    used in  GUI   design   like JAVA SWING .
 6)  It also support webservice.